-- An external load balancer or ArcGIS Web Adaptor must be configured to forward requests to the GIS servers in the site.
+An external load balancer or ArcGIS Web Adaptor must be configured to forward requests to the GIS servers in the site when single cluster mode is on.
 If no external gateway exists, requests will only be handled by the GIS server designated in the request.

-- Click the Single Cluster Mode drop-down dialog box and select TRUE.
+- Click the Single Cluster Mode drop-down dialog box and select FALSE.

 - Click Update.
 All GIS servers in the site are restarted.